 We're a Warehouse That Built Software — Not a Software Company That Sells to Warehouses

-Productiv runs four warehouses in Dallas.
+Productiv runs 14 operations — five warehouses plus nine embedded operations nationwide.
 About a billion manual operations a year.
 Thirteen cobots and two humanoids in live production.
 We're one of the first SMB 3PLs in the country to deploy humanoids at scale.

 We built ProDocks because we had a real dock scheduling problem.
 No existing software was right-sized for an operation like ours — everything was either a spreadsheet or an enterprise system priced for a mega-DC.
 So we built it ourselves, proved it out in our own facilities, and saw a 25% headcount reduction in receiving as a result.